Hunting for Hypercharge Anapole Dark Matter in All Spin Scenarios: Anapole vertices for two Majorana particles of any spin

 \section{Anapole vertices for two Majorana particles of any spin}

-In this section, we present an efficient and systematic algorithm that enables the construction of covariant three-point anapole vertices for two identical Majorana particles of any spin.
-This algorithm ensures completeness and serves as a valuable resource for future projects.
-Subsequently, we delve deeper into the specific case of covariant vertices, focusing on the spin-1/2 and spin-1 scenarios.
+In this section, we present an efficient and systematic algorithm for constructing covariant three-point anapole vertices for two identical Majorana particles of any spin.
+This algorithm allows us to perform a complete and systematic characterization of all the spin values of the hypercharge anapole DM.
+Subsequently, we delve deeper into the specific case of covariant vertices, focusing on the spin-1/2, 1, 3/2, and 2 scenarios.
 This detailed analysis encompasses both analytic and numerical investigations to provide comprehensive insights and findings.